cmartinez131/Turnship/README.md

 ### 2. Screen Archetypes

-* Login Page
+* Login/Sign-up Page
    * User has ability to login
    * User has ability to sign up
-   * User has ability to switch between candidate page and recruiter/company page
-* Sign-Up Page
    * User has ability to fill in personal info to create a profile
-* Student Profile Page
+* User Profile Page
-   * Show student projectsin table view
+   * Show user's bio, major and relevent info in table view
-   * Segue to project description page
+   * Segue to messaging page

-* Company Profile Page
-   * Shows company information including link to company website
+---

 * Swipe Page
     * Shows candidates jobs that match the things listed on their profile
     * User can swipe up for maybe, right for yes and left for no
 * Project Description Page
     * Able to view the description of a student's listed projects on their profile
     * Able to load images related to the project

+---

 * Pending & Matches Page
    * Able to view matches and pending decisions in one compact view
    * Once matched, create a conversation between the student and the company recruiter
    * Otherwise, show pending
-* Candidate Table View Page
-   * Able to view all candidates who applied to certain position on one page
-   * ...
 * Conversation Page
    * Conversation saved in backend
-   * Recruiter from company can chat with a student
+   * User can communicate with matched profile

 ### 3. Navigation